-I know well that Karl Marx was completely wrong and very much overrated in his ability to understand even the basic foundations of economics, not to mention capitalism, but we can revamp his worn-out slogan to talk about a real global economic issue.
+We all know that Karl Marx is a controversial character and his ability to understand the basic foundations of economics is sometimes overrated, but we can revamp his worn-out slogan to talk about a real global economic issue.

 I happened to read an interesting article from the Wall Street Journal (pics and link below) about the impact on employment of automation, both of the software type (RPA/AI) and industrial, and, once again, I had the feeling it is really time to act to establish the real proportions of these impacts on labor and the viable proper counteractions.